 - It is really important to stir the chia seeds into the milk at least once while in the fridge to incorporate fully.

-- If you don’t like the texture of chia seeds, blend up this pudding after it sets up–this it the way my kids prefer to to eat chia seed pudding.
+- If you don’t like the texture of chia seeds, blend up this pudding after it sets up–this it the way my kids prefer to eat chia seed pudding.

 This pudding is the perfect addition to breakfast or to top off dinner as a light dessert.
-So whip this up for the Tapioca Lovers, dieters, the heath food nuts, or just for a big smile on your face!
+So whip this up for the Tapioca Lovers, dieters, the health food nuts, or just for a big smile on your face!
 It is delicious!

 Chia Seed Recipes